 Performance Management and Profit.co

-In Profit.co software, self-evaluations are simpler than ever.
-Managers and HR administrators can determine what they want to include on performance reviews with highly customizable options for both affinity based review– also called 360-degree reviews– as well as standard– or, conversation & feedback– reviews.
+In Profit.co software, self assessments are simpler than ever.
+Managers and HR administrators can determine what they want to include on performance reviews with highly customizable options for skill-based reviews as well as conversation and feedback-based reviews.
+These forms can be customized to display specific questions that will create an effective self assessment.
+Answers are virtually stored and visible to managers and employees alike, so they can be referenced at any point during the review period.

-To sum up, self-evaluation review templates are highly customizable forms that act as a basis for a sound self-assessment.
+Self assessment templates are highly customizable forms that act as a basis for a sound self-evaluation.
 With a properly planned review consisting of questions aimed at bringing the best reflection of an employee’s performance, you can achieve the desired outcomes of the review.
 You can use those outcomes to further the goals of the organization and the employee.